 It’s true that even though we know to be talking to software the conversation can’t lack human elements to be believable.
 Don’t take me wrong, your bot doesn't need to be human.
 It can be an animal, made up a creature or a robot but it needs to be something.

 Not so fast though! ✋Personality shouldn’t be absent.
 BUT, it can't be an obstacle in the way of the goal the bot was created to achieve in the first place either.

 Personality should drive the interaction forward not stall it.
 If it’s not, you’ve got work to do!

 So, what are some fail-safes you can apply to reach the right balance?

 - Define 4-6 most important characterizing adjectives that will make up the core personality of your bot.
 Focus on the qualities that are noticeable through messaging (e.g., friendly, funny, competent, compassionate)

 - Pick a character that best embodies those personality traits as well as fits your brand values.
 Focus on relatable aspects of that character, such as lifestyle choices or a way of speaking to which your audience can relate.
 (Avoid specific things such as age, it’s not a critically defining feature).

 - Create or find a visual representation of this being.
 It makes it easier to remember its personality.
 This representation can very well end up being the bot’s avatar.

 Take, for instance, Milo.
-This little bot works for web designer named Stephen and he is a bot with a memorable attitude.
+This little bot works for a web designer named Stephen, and he is a bot with a memorable attitude.
 Before you know it, you can be caught up in a lengthy but entertaining discussion about his past & present.